SudirKrishnaaRS/NextJS-14-Blog-App/notes/NextJS Rendering - SSR,CSR.md

 ## Introduction

 Next.js offers two main types of rendering: Server-Side Rendering (SSR) and Client-Side Rendering (CSR).
-This document explains both rendering methods, their pros and cons, and how they are used in Next.js.
+This notes explains both rendering methods, their pros and cons, and how they are used in Next.js.

 ## Table of Contents